franpoz/SHERLOCK/docs/source/installation.rst

 execution definition into your host work directory.
 You could then execute the next commands in your container::

    cd /home/sherlock
-   python3 -m sherlock --properties properties.yaml --explore
+   python3 -m sherlockpipe --properties properties.yaml --explore

 And voilà! *SHERLOCK* should be running in explore mode for your defined targets.
 Any outputs created by *SHERLOCK* in the current directory are automatically mapped into your host work directory, so you can inspect them easily on your